SRv6d/rpsl-rs/README.md

 ```

 To extract each individual object, the [parse_whois_response] function can be used to parse the response into a `Vec` containing all individual [Object]s within the response.
 Examples can be found in the function documentation.

-# Python bindings

-To use this parser in Python, see the [rpsl-parser PyPi Package](https://pypi.org/project/rpsl-parser/).

 # 🚧 Work in progress